 The University Library does not own the copyright in much of the material in its collection and is therefore unable to grant copyright permission to publish those items.
 It is the researcher's responsibility to determine copyright and other possible restrictions on reuse (e.g. publicity, privacy, moral rights) and to obtain proper permission when publishing or distributing materials found in these collections.

 Researchers must make their own assessments of rights in light of their intended use.
 Please see our Digital Collections Rights and Usage Statement for more information.

-Consultations are available in Brownsville and Edinburg for researchers and visiting scholars, who are interested in our collections.
-Please read the guidelines before requesting a research appointment.
+Research consultations are available by appointment only in Brownsville and Edinburg for researchers and visiting scholars, who are interested in our collections.
+Please read our guidelines below before requesting a research assistance.

 Check published sources to gain as much information about your topic as possible, including names, dates, and places.

 Search our online finding aids (for archival materials) and online catalog (for books, newspapers, maps) to find out what resources we have.
 If you don't find what you are looking for, we have additional collections which have not yet been described online.

 To maximize your time at Special Collections & University Archives background research will be conducted by library staff ahead of your visit.
 Therefore, the more information you can provide in advance, the better, i.e., full names, dates, places, and specific documents.
 If you can provide us with box information from the finding aid, that is even better.
 This will allow you to use your time wisely when you are here, and may prevent you from making unnecessary trips.

 Feel free to call 956.882.7968 (Brownsville) or 956.665.2726 (Edinburg), or email us at firstname.lastname@example.org for further assistance.